Biden: 'We can't wait any longer' to address climate crisis

 The order exempts tribal lands, mainly in the West, that are used for energy production.

-Biden also will direct all U.S. agencies to use science and evidence-based decision-making in federal rule-making and announce a U.S.-hosted climate leaders summit on Earth Day, April 22.
+Biden also directed U.S. agencies to use science and evidence-based decision-making in federal rules and announced a U.S.-hosted climate leaders summit on Earth Day, April 22.

-Associated Press writers Alexandra Jaffe and Brian Slodysko contributed to this report.
+Associated Press writers Alexandra Jaffe and Brian Slodysko in Washington and Cathy Bussewitz in New York contributed to this report.

 Credit: Evan Vucci